Whadislov/ProjetGoPingpong/README.md

 # ProjetGoPingpong

 ## Description
-ProjetGoPingpong is a table tennis application built with Go.
+TT companion is a table tennis application built with Go.
 It allows users to manage players, teams and clubs.

 ## Features
 - Create a database of players, teams and clubs
 - Manage relationship between players, teams and clubs
 - User-friendly interface
-- More to come (match history, player performance)
+- A lot more is to come

 ## Installation
 1. Clone the repository: